einaros/heartbleed-tools/README.md

 I'm putting mine out there too.
 Hopefully this amplifies the pressure on those that still haven't patched or upgraded their severs.
 Others may find the tools of educational value.

+Unlike many other Heartbleed PoCs, this tool will supply most possible ciphers in the initial ClientHello packet.
+Whatever cipher the server picks will be used for all subsequent ClientHello packets in a dump session.
+That should ensure proper vulnerability detection, as well as decrease overhead once a cipher has been found.

-Do with them as you please, but do us all a favor: Solve problems instead of creating them.
+Use these tools as you please, but do us all a favor: Solve problems instead of creating them.

 Based on works by:
 - Jared Stafford